threeport/user-docs/docs/helm-workloads/deploy-helm-local.md

 tptctl create helm-workload-instance --config wordpress-helm-workload-instance-dev.yaml
 ```

-Now, if we get the helm workload instances from the system we can see both
+Now, if we get the Helm workload instances from the system we can see both
 instances derived from the same definition.

 ```bash